NicholasJWheeler/NicholasJWheeler/README.md

  - [View the formal course description here.](https://www.miamioh.edu/cec/academics/departments/cse/academics/course-descriptions/cse-271/index.html)
  -  All coding was done in Java
- - This course built on the first Java course to teach advanced programming concepts such as recursion
+ - This course is built on the first Java course to teach advanced programming concepts such as recursion
  - Developed an understanding of OOP concepts (Inheritance, Polymorphism, Abstraction, Encapsulation)
 </details>
 <details>